fourlabsldn/fl-form-builder/README.md

 ```

 ### Saving the form state
-To save the created form just store the object returned by `formBuilder.exportState()`.
+To save the created form just store the object – or a serialization of it – returned by `formBuilder.exportState()`.

 ``` javascript
   // exporting